 - Petroni et al found an increase in exposure to hazardous air pollutants (HAPs) is associated with a 9% increase in COVID-19 mortality.
 (Environmental Research Letters, September 11, 2020)

-- Wu et al found an association between air pollution over many years with an 8% increase in mortality from COVID-19 infection for every 1 microgram/cubic meter increase in air pollution.
-(Harvard T.H.
-Chan School of Public Health, PREPRINT posted April 24, 2020)
+- Wu et al found an association between air pollution over many years with an 11% increase in mortality from COVID-19 infection for every 1 microgram/cubic meter increase in air pollution.
+(Science Advances, November 4, 2020)

-- Liang et al found that people living in communities with more long-term exposure to tailpipe emissions were associated with higher rates of dying from COVID-19, with a 4.6ppb increase in NO2 exposure (which primarily comes from urban traffic) resulting in a 7% increase in the case fatality rate after controlling for other factors that may increase risk of dying from the disease.
-(Emory University, PREPRINT posted May 7, 2020)
+- Liang et al found that people living in communities with more long-term exposure to tailpipe emissions were associated with higher rates of dying from COVID-19, with a 4.6ppb increase in NO2 exposure (which primarily comes from urban traffic) resulting in an 11% increase in the case fatality rate after controlling for other factors that may increase risk of dying from the disease.
+(The Innovation, September 21, 2020)

 - Cui et al found that someone living in a highly polluted area of China was more than twice as likely to die from SARS than someone living in an area with cleaner air.
 (Environmental Health, November 20, 2003)